 Now I had a goal for 2019 – to organize WordCamp Saint Petersburg and don’t screw up.

 Now sure why but the first thing in my todo list was to create a conference mascot.

 This Wapuu was inspired by the russian history, by the emperor Peter the Great, founder of Saint Petersburg!
-Wapuu was created by my team specially for the event.
+We created this Wapuu specifically for the event.

 I also added this Wapuu to wapuu archives here and here.